-Cabins with balconies each come equipped with two chairs (one straight-backed, one rounded) and a footstool -- all of which look like brown wicker but, for fire safety reasons, are actually plastic -- and a tiny table that would hold about two drinks.
+Cabins with balconies each come equipped with two chairs (one straight-backed, one rounded) and a footstool -- all of which look like brown wicker but, for fire safety reasons, are actually plastic.
+There's also a tiny table that would hold about two drinks.
 Each chair has a foam cushion.

-All cabins have flat-screen televisions that offer a typical range of channels, including news, movies and Holland America promotional programming.
-The ship offers more than 1,000 movies at no charge; they may be viewed on your cabin television, available one movie at a time.
+In-cabin TVs offer a typical range of channels, including news, movies and Holland America promotional programming.
+The ship offers more than 1,000 movies at no charge; they can be viewed on your cabin television, available one movie at a time.
 The daily movie shown in the cinema also is available the next day on your television.
 There is no interactive system for booking shore tours or spa treatments.

-While the 156 inside cabins on Nieuw Amsterdam have showers only, all of the other accommodations have at least a combination bathtub and shower.
+While the 156 inside cabins on Nieuw Amsterdam have showers only, most of the other accommodations have at least a combination tub and shower.
+A few select outside cabins on Decks 1, 4, 5 and 6 have showers only.
 Amenities, including shower gel, shampoo, conditioner and body lotion, are from Elemis, the company that operates the ship's spa.
 Except for the body lotion, they are dispensed from containers attached to shower walls.

 Nieuw Amsterdam is the first Holland America ship with a power cutoff at the cabin door, similar to the process in hotel rooms in Europe.
-When passengers enter their cabins, they place their cabin key cards into wall slots that turn on the power.
+When passengers enter their cabins, they place their cabin keycards into wall slots that turn on the power.
 When they leave their rooms, they take the cards out of the slots, which turns off all the power, except for highly useful directional reading lights on either side of the beds.
 (Note: This can be a problem if you want to charge electronics in your room when you're not there.)
 Not only do these adjustable reading lights work well for couples who go to sleep at different times -- allowing one person to read in bed with a strong light, while the other sleeps in near darkness -- but they also can provide a softly lighted room when you return from dinner.
-A tip: When you leave your room at night, perhaps to go to dinner, either open the cabin door before you pull the key card from the slot, or turn on one of the reading lights; otherwise, suddenly, you will find yourself in a room so dark you can't see even the cabin door handle.
+Tip: When leaving your cabin at night, either open the cabin door before you pull the key card from the slot, or turn on one of the reading lights; otherwise, suddenly, you will find yourself in a room so dark you can't see even the cabin door handle.

-Staterooms designated as Spa cabins are spread across two decks.
-Spa cabins are designed with soothing natural colors and are equipped with yoga mats and healthier in-cabin dining menus.
+Designated spa cabins are spread across two decks.
+They're designed with soothing natural colors and equipped with yoga mats and healthier in-cabin dining menus.
 Occupants have access to a concierge for booking spa treatments, but no spa treatments are included in the fares.

-Occupants of the suites are given perks that include breakfast each morning in the Pinnacle Grill (same menu as the Manhattan), free laundry and dry-cleaning and priority tender boarding.
-These passengers also have access to the Neptune Lounge, a private living room area on Deck 7 with beverages and snacks throughout the day, a computer and a concierge.
+Occupants of the suites are given perks that include breakfast each morning in the Pinnacle Grill (same menu as the Manhattan), free laundry and dry-cleaning, and priority tender boarding.
+These passengers also have access to the Neptune Lounge, a private living room area on Deck 7 with beverages and snacks throughout the day, as well as a computer and a concierge.

 8027 Navigation deck.
 Fabulous location.
 Away from elevator and main hallway.
 NEEDS drawer space.
 OLD, ancient drawers inconveniently placed under the bed or under the sofa.....not for senior citizens.
 Sofa needs to be replaced.